altocodenl/tagaway/readme.md

    - client: check what happens if connection is dropped while uploading
    - client: refresh always in upload, import and pics
    - server/client: videos pseudo-tag
+   - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
+   - server: review format errors with files that have a jpg extension

 Later
 - server: Get prod mirror